LeoVS09/k8s-cluster-bootstrap/README.md

 # Kubernetes Infrustructure Bootstrap

-Defaults infrastructure services bootstrap for new k8s clusters.
+Defaults services collection for production ready Kubernetes cluster.

-It define basic infrustructure services, which can be usefull for newly created cluster.
+This collection based on know enterprise wide services, already used by many companies.

+If you searching for base setup for your cluster, probably [Bitnami Kubernetes Production Runtime](https://github.com/bitnami/kube-prod-runtime) will be usefull to you.
+Bitnamic alredy accessable for GKE, AKS, and Amazon EKS.
+But goal of this bootstrap define vendor free bootstrap, which can be started in any type of cluster, not depend on cloud provider.

 You can fork this project for define your own infrsutructure bootstrap.
+Any PRs are allways welcome.
 Don't mix infrustructure and business services, this setup only define basic infrsutructure, for define business services better use GitOps soltuions, like [ArgoCD](https://argoproj.github.io/argo-cd/).

-## Requirements

-Create kubernetes cluster version `1.21.*`, newer version not working with kubernetes dashboard, update it in file if you using 1.22 or newer. configure [kubectl](https://kubernetes.io/docs/tasks/tools/) for connect to cluster.

-Install:

-* [Helm](https://helm.sh/) - The package manager for Kubernetes
-* [Hemlile](https://github.com/roboll/helmfile) - Deploy Kubernetes Helm Charts

-clone repository

 ## Services